FeeSimple/deploy-contract/README.md

 **Note on new account name:**

-`must be exactly 12 characters and only contains the following symbol .12345abcdefghijklmnopqrstuvwxyz`
+`must be exactly 12 characters and only contains the following symbols: .12345abcdefghijklmnopqrstuvwxyz`

 **Example:**